LANCE: Low Rank Activation Compression for Efficient On-Device Continual Learning: Related Work

-\paragraph{Related Work.} The memory cost of storing intermediate activations has long been recognized as the central bottleneck for training on resource-constrained devices~\citep{lin2020tinytl,lin2022ondevice}.
-Prior work has reduced this cost through recomputation (e.g., checkpointing~\citep{chen2016checkpoint}), architectural modifications (e.g., reversible networks~\citep{gomez2017reversible}), or lossy compression and sparsity~\citep{chen2021actnn,barley2023activation,yu2022backrazor}, but often at the expense of extra computation, accuracy, or hardware complexity.
-A complementary line of work exploits low-rank structure in activations~\citep{nguyen2024activation,nguyen2025beyond}.
-Closest to our method is ASI~\citep{nguyen2025beyond}, which incrementally updates subspaces during training; in contrast, LANCE performs a one-shot HOSVD at initialization and reuses the resulting subspaces throughout fine-tuning, avoiding repeated decompositions.
-This simple design not only reduces compute and hardware overhead but also enables a continual learning extension: fixed subspaces naturally support null-space allocation across tasks without storing large task-specific matrices.
-System-level methods such as TinyTL~\citep{lin2020tinytl}, MCUNet~\citep{Lin2020MCUNet:Devices}, and the 256KB training engine~\citep{lin2022ondevice} co-design architectures and update rules to fit extreme SRAM budgets, often by freezing layers or pruning gradient paths.
+Storing intermediate activations is the primary memory bottleneck for on-device training~\cite{lin2020tinytl,lin2022ondevice}.
+Prior work has reduced this cost through recomputation (e.g., checkpointing~\cite{chen2016checkpoint}), architectural modifications (e.g., reversible networks~\cite{gomez2017reversible}), or lossy compression and sparsity~\cite{chen2021actnn,barley2023activation,yu2022backrazor}, but often at the expense of extra computation, accuracy, or hardware complexity.
+A complementary line of work exploits low-rank structure in activations~\cite{nguyen2024activation,nguyen2025beyond}.
+Closest to our method is ASI~\cite{nguyen2025beyond}, which incrementally updates subspaces during training; in contrast, LANCE performs a one-shot HOSVD at initialization and reuses the resulting subspaces throughout fine-tuning, avoiding repeated decompositions. {Recent CL work such as }LMSP~\cite{lmsp2025} {also uses low-rank representations but focuses on reducing the computational cost of gradient projection, still requiring multiple per-task low-rank memory components; by contrast, LANCE targets the dominant activation-memory bottleneck directly.} This simple design not only reduces compute and hardware overhead but also enables a continual learning extension: fixed subspaces naturally support null-space allocation across tasks without storing large task-specific matrices.
+System-level methods such as TinyTL~\cite{lin2020tinytl}, MCUNet~\cite{Lin2020MCUNet:Devices}, and the 256KB training engine~\cite{lin2022ondevice} co-design architectures and update rules to fit extreme SRAM budgets, often by freezing layers or pruning gradient paths.
 LANCE is complementary to these approaches: instead of restricting the optimization, it preserves full backpropagation while directly compressing activations.
-Finally, in continual learning, regularization methods~\citep{Kirkpatrick2017OvercomingNetworks,Serra2018OvercomingTask}, replay-based approaches~\citep{Chaudhry2019EfficientA-GEM,Chaudhry2019OnLearning}, and gradient-projection methods~\citep{Saha2021GradientLearning,Lin2022TRGP:Learning,Lin22CUBER,Saha2023ContinualProjection,apolinario2024code} all mitigate forgetting by controlling parameter updates or storing exemplars.
+Finally, in continual learning, regularization methods~\cite{Kirkpatrick2017OvercomingNetworks,Serra2018OvercomingTask}, replay-based approaches~\cite{Chaudhry2019EfficientA-GEM,Chaudhry2019OnLearning}, and gradient-projection methods~\cite{Saha2021GradientLearning,Lin2022TRGP:Learning,Lin22CUBER,Saha2023ContinualProjection,apolinario2024code, SD2023} all mitigate forgetting by controlling parameter updates or storing exemplars.
 LANCE differs by operating directly in the activation subspace: new tasks are assigned to the orthogonal complement of previously used directions during calibration.
 This yields performance competitive with gradient-projection methods while requiring significantly less memory, and without rehearsal buffers.